20200966/juanfs_app/README.md

 A new Flutter project.

-This is the first flutter app
+This is the first flutter app.

-by Juan Manuel Flores 2020-0966
+Juan Manuel Flores 2020-0966

 ## Getting Started